Brian Joo: Early life and education

-Brian Joo was born on January 10, 1981, in Los Angeles, California to Korean immigrant parents.
+Brian Joo was born on January 10, 1981, in Los Angeles, California to South Korean immigrant parents.
 His original Korean name was Joo Jin-taek (주진택), but his father changed it to Joo Min-gyu (주민규) when he was three years old.
 Joo grew up in New Jersey and spoke Korean at home.
 His parents worked at casinos in Atlantic City and his brother, Jason Joo, is an officer in the U.S. Navy.

 While attending Holy Spirit High School, a friend signed him up for an audition with Brothers Entertainment without Joo's knowledge.
 The company has discovered several Korean-Americans who wish to pursue an entertainment career in South Korea.
 After several months of training, he was sent to SM Entertainment in South Korea, and on December 9, 1999, made his debut as one of the two members of Fly to the Sky, along with Hwanhee, at the age of 17.

 Joo was accepted to Rutgers University, but did not end up attending due to the demands of his music career.
 He later enrolled in Dongguk University, where he graduated from the Department of Theatre and Film.